SJ-2004/web-dev-101/README.md

 ## Contributing

-Contributions to the CatPhotoApp project are highly appreciated.
+Contributions to the CafeMenu project are highly appreciated.
 If you encounter any issues or have suggestions for improvements, please submit a pull request or open an issue on the project's GitHub repository.